-- A student working in the field of FASD, or
+- A student working in the field of FASD near the completion of their studies, or

 - An early career investigator (within 5 years of first Faculty appointment)

 The study must be intended to integrate research, policy, and practice to improve the lives of individuals with FASD, their families, and communities through advanced knowledge and/or training.
 This could include intervention, prevention, diagnostics, epidemiology, policy, justice, or basic biomedical research.

 The following criteria will be considered in the review of all Research Award applications:

 - Relevance and scientific merit of the proposed research project to addressing human dimensions of FASD;

 - Potential to inspire future research and attract additional funding support;

 - Other research activities of the applicant; and